salcedoisabella/programmable-neurorepair/README.md

 | Transition-oriented logic | implemented |
 | Cross-dataset directional support | established |
 | Intervention-oriented prioritization | implemented |

 ### Why this matters

+The project is not only arguing that neural state transitions should be modeled differently.
+It already contains the first operational layers of that approach: state-structure derivation, repair-state definition, candidate control-layer separation, and transition-oriented intervention logic.

+### Why this matters